 Section 36.
-DISPOSITION OF CITY MONEYS: Every officer receiving, or in possession of any moneys belonging to or for the use of the city shall, within forty-eight hours thereafter, notify the Auditor thereof and thereupon pay the same forthwith into the treasury, on the order of the Auditor, for the benefit, and to the credit, of the funds to which such moneys severally belong.
+DISPOSITION OF CITY MONEYS: Every officer receiving, or in possession of any moneys belonging to or for the use of the City, shall within forty-eight hours thereafter, notify the Auditor thereof and thereupon pay the same forthwith into the treasury, on order of the Auditor for the benefit, and to the credit, of the funds to which such moneys severally belong, provided however, that Saturdays, Sundays, legal holidays and other days on which the City offices are closed for business shall not be considered in computation of the forty-eight hour period.
+(As Amended 1965)